 Selected for the Unlimited International Commissions for 2017/18, And Suddenly I Disappear...
 The Singapore ‘d’ Monologues by Kaite O'Reilly is an international theatrical dialogue of difference, disability, and what it is to be human, from opposite sides of the world.
-The production will have its world premiere this May at the National Museum of Singapore, followed by a UK tour in September.
+The production had its world premiere in May 2018 at the National Museum of Singapore, followed by a UK tour in September.

 A World Premier

 For touring enquiries, please contact: